SFO: Learning PDE Operators via Spectral Filtering: The Spectral Filtering Operator (SFO)

+\textbf{Compact Parameterization.} Instead of factorizing a learned kernel, we represent $\kappa$ directly in the USB basis and learn only the spectral coefficients $\{\Theta_l\}_{l=1}^{L}$, yielding a compact parameterization.

-\textbf{Iterative Updates.} Kernel-based neural operators follow an iterative update pattern in which the latent field evolves across layers \cite{li2020fourier}.
-The input $a(x)$ is first lifted into a high-dimensional representation $v^{0}(x) = P((a(x), x))$, where $P$ is a linear map.
-After $T$ updates, the final state $v^{T}$ is projected back to the solution space by $Q$, yielding $u(x) = Q(v^{T}(x))$.
+\textbf{Iterative Updates.} Kernel-based neural operators follow an iterative update scheme in which the latent field evolves across layers \cite{li2020fourier}.
+The input $a(x)$ is first lifted to a high-dimensional representation $v^{0}(x) = P((a(x), x))$, where $P$ is a linear map.
+After $T$ updates, the final latent state $v^{T}$ is projected back to the solution space by $Q$, yielding $u(x) = Q(v^{T}(x))$.

-In \textsc{SFO}, each layer $t=0,\dots, T-1$ first normalizes the latent field, then processes it with an STU operator $\mathcal K_{\theta}^{t}$, and finally applies the residual MLP nonlinearity used in Flash-STU~\cite{liu2024flash}.
+In \textsc{SFO}, each layer $t=0,\dots,T-1$ first normalizes the latent field, then applies an SFO operator $\mathcal K_{\theta}^{t}$, followed by the residual MLP nonlinearity used in~\cite{liu2024flash}.
+Let $N(\cdot)$ denote Layer Normalization applied to the latent field.
+The update rule is